-One of the unforgettable monoliths of Aswan is the majestic Unfinished Obelisk.
+One of the marvelous monoliths of Aswan is the majestic Unfinished Obelisk which acts as a living proof of the unmatched intelligence and skill of ancient Egypt who wished to create an enormous tale from stone.
 It is without a doubt the largest obelisk ever constructed but unfortunately was uncompleted.
 It offers the chance to shed some light on how such massive structures were created in ancient Egypt during Egypt new kingdom by the hands of Hatshepsut.
+This immortal piece of glorious art is key to fully understand the secret to the ancient Egyptian construction process.

 The History of the Unfinished Obelisk

 The location that holds the obelisk is considered to be an open-air museum.
-The obelisk is able to tell us about the instruments used to construct this massive monument such as dolerite, a small ball made of a mineral harder than granite to carve the obelisk out.
-They also used many creative building techniques to spread the obelisk from the bedrock as they made some small cavities in the rock and those cavities were filled with wood chips.
+The obelisk is able to tell us about the instruments used to construct this massive monument such as dolerite which is a small ball made of a mineral harder than granite to carve the obelisk out.
+They also used many creative building techniques to free the obelisk from the bedrock as they made some small cavities in the rock and those cavities were filled with wood chips.
 The chips were soaked with water.
-The soaking made expand causing the obelisk to detach from the base.
+The soaking would expand causing the obelisk to detach from the base.

 Other Obelisks in Egypt

-There are additional eight great Obelisks, which remain in Egypt today:
+There are additional eight great Obelisks, which remain in Egypt till today:

 - Karnak temple, Thebes established by King Tuthmosis I.